PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 **DataLab Preparation 2:** Preparing relevant questions to the Banijay stakeholders ahead of tomorrow’s site-visit.

-## Wednesday 23rd Nov/22 From BUas to Bajinay Amsterdam (10 am to 1 pm) and back at BUas (from 3 pm to 5 pm)
+## Wednesday 23rd Nov/22 From BUas to Banijay Amsterdam (10 am to 1 pm) and back at BUas (from 3 pm to 5 pm)

-**Site-visit:** Bajinay studios in Amsterdam (from 10 am to 1 pm at Banijay.
+**Site-visit:** Banijay studios in Amsterdam (from 10 am to 1 pm at Banijay.
 Lunch will be provided by the client.
 Meet at BUas at 07.30 for 08 am prompt departure)

 The client presents the Creative Brief and students have a chance to ask relevant questions.